 Cultivation means the combining of drugs or in the case of marijuana, the growing of the drug.
 In the case of marijuana, if you are found to have between one and 49 plants in your possession at the time of your arrest, you could be facing federal cultivation charges which can result in up to five years in prison and fines of up to $250,000 for a first time conviction.
 Subsequent convictions could result in fines of up to $500,000 and jail time of up to 10 years.
 Your federal drug lawyer will ensure you are not charged with crimes you did not commit.

 Federal Manufacturing Crimes

 Drug manufacturing charges are extremely serious and should be taken seriously.
+A knowledgeable federal drug lawyer is necessary to your defense.
 Even if you are merely assisting someone by offering to assist in measuring ingredients to make LSD or if you assist someone in the process of “cooking” methamphetamine, you could be facing manufacturing charges on the federal level.
 The federal penalties for manufacturing are nearly identical to those of cultivation; again, the more drugs you have on hand, the higher the fines and the longer the potential jail time.

 Federal Drug Trafficking Crimes

 Federal drug trafficking laws are very harsh; sentencing for less than four ounces of heroin with an intent to distribute could mean you are facing a minimum of five years in prison with the potential for the sentence to be as long as 40 years.
 Fines can be as high as $5 million for a first-time offender.
 Second and subsequent offenses will result in a mandatory 10 years in jail.
 A federal drug lawyer will ensure the best outcome for your case.